Resume Writing

 1. Teacher → Corporate Trainer / Instructional Designer

 Transferable skills: curriculum development, assessment design, public speaking, learning management systems, differentiated instruction → stakeholder-specific training.
 A teacher moving to corporate learning should emphasize LMS experience (Google Classroom, Canvas), data-driven curriculum optimization, and adult learning principles.
+Our AI resume maker can reframe these bullets automatically.

 2. Military → Civilian Operations / Project Management